 April 9, 2026

 What the hell?
 I’m in a restaurant last night and they’re playing jazz in the background on the sound system.
 “Desafinado” starts playing and though it seems to be the original Verve recording I’ve been hearing my whole life, something’s off.
 It’s the saxophone — it’s all the right notes, but the sound isn’t Stan Getz’ sound.
 As the song goes on it changes - the solo is completely different.
 But when the melody comes back it’s note for note.
-I Shazam it and this is what I get.
+I Shazam it and this is what I get (I posted a picture of the Shazam results: "Desafinado: New York Jazz Lounge").

 And as I mentioned in a comment, as we were leaving, “Take the A Train” started.
 But it didn’t repeat the intro enough times, and the swing feel was ever so slightly off - just a fraction of a second, but I felt it in my body.